gazebosim/gz-sim/tutorials/levels.md

 \page levels Levels

-This tutorial gives an introduction to Ignition Gazebo's levels feature.
+This tutorial gives an introduction to Gazebo's levels feature.
 This feature allows loading and unloading objects in simulation according to their proximity to the robot, which improves performance in simulations with large environments.